villhei/elixirtut/README.md

 ### Currying

-Currying is an often used technique in functional programming languages to translate functions with multiple parameters (arity of n) into a sequence functions that accept a single parameter (arity of 1).
+![Key concept][lambda] Currying is an often used technique in functional programming languages to translate functions with multiple parameters (arity of n) into a sequence functions that accept a single parameter (arity of 1).

 Currying is not built in to the Elixir core language, so we define a module for transforming functions.